astrohart/MFR/MFR.Objects.Renamers.Files.Interfaces/README.md

 ##### Summary

-Sets a flag requesting the currently-executing operation to abort as soon as possible.
+Called to ask the `File Renamer` object to stop operations.

 ##### Parameters